 Liquidity Management Tools Brief Description Potential Risk Matrix (PRC) and Risk-o-meter (RoM) All debt schemes are bucketed in terms of Potential Risk Class matrix (PRC) based on maximum interest rate risk and credit risk parameters.
 PRC defines the maximum risk that a scheme will run as per design and RoM is the measurement of that risk on a regular basis.
 Remedial measures are in place in case any of the design boundaries are breached.
-Maintenance of minimum liquid assets in all open ended debt schemes and monitoring liquid assets through LRRaR and LR-CRaR framework provided All open ended debt schemes (except Overnight fund, Liquid fund, Gilt fund and Gilt Fund with 10-year constant duration) shall hold at least 10% of their net assets in liquid assets or liquidity ratio computed basis LR-RaR and LR-CRaR, whichever is higher Similarly, liquid funds shall comply with the requirement of maintaining liquid assets at 20% of their net assets or liquidity ratio computed basis LR-RaR and LR-CRaR, whichever is higher. by AMFI.
+Maintenance of minimum liquid assets in all open ended debt schemes and monitoring liquid assets through LRRaR and LR-CRaR framework provided by AMFI.
+All open ended debt schemes (except Overnight fund, Liquid fund, Gilt fund and Gilt Fund with 10-year constant duration) shall hold at least 10% of their net assets in liquid assets or liquidity ratio computed basis LR-RaR and LR-CRaR, whichever is higher.
+Similarly, liquid funds shall comply with the requirement of maintaining liquid assets at 20% of their net assets or liquidity ratio computed basis LR-RaR and LR-CRaR, whichever is higher.
 The Liquidity Risk Management framework defines the Liquidity Risk arising from liability side of the portfolio and covers all potential liquidity risk scenarios upto 99% confidence interval.
 The AMC measures and monitors liquidity risk on a monthly basis and has laid down action plan in case there is difference between actual outcome and projected outcome.
 Stress Testing Stress Testing is carried out for all open ended debt schemes (except overnight scheme) on a monthly basis as required by SEBI.
 The stress testing addresses the asset side risk taking into account the Interest Rate risk, Credit risk and Liquidity risk at an aggregate portfolio level and its impact on NAV.
 This asset side stress testing complements the liability side stress testing conducted through LR-RaR and CR-CRaR framework.
 The result of Stress Testing is reported to AMFI, Board of AMC and Trustee Company on an ongoing basis.
 Asset Liability Management Asset Liability Management covers monitoring of liquidity risk addressing asset liability mismatch upto a period of 90 days.
 The 90-day liability ratio is calculated taking into account investor behavior based on size of their investments and historic redemptions at an industry level.
 The 90-day liability ratio is compared with the Portfolio Liquidity ratio to ascertain if any asset liability mismatch exits.
+Swing Pricing In case of severe liquidity stress or a severe dysfunction at market level, the Swing Pricing guidelines get triggered which offers the contingency plan in case all else fails.
 Borrowing A fund may borrow to meet redemption requirements up to the limit allowed by the regulator from time to time